Estimate limits

 Use the product label when you have it

 The defaults are there so you can get moving.
-If the paint can, flooring box, concrete bag, mulch bag, or gravel supplier gives you a better number, use that instead.
+If the paint can, flooring box, concrete bag, mulch bag, wallpaper roll, deck board listing, or gravel supplier gives you a better number, use that instead.
+A calculator default is a starting point.
+The product label is usually closer to the thing you are actually buying.

 Why results round up

-A calculator may estimate 1.9 gallons of paint, but the store will not sell 0.9 of a gallon in the same way it sells full gallons.
+A calculator may estimate 1.9 gallons of paint, 7.2 boxes of flooring, or 13.4 bags of concrete.
+The store will not sell those exact fractions.
 Rounding up helps avoid coming up short in the middle of the job.

 When not to rely on a calculator

 Do not use these calculators as structural, permit, drainage, electrical, plumbing, or load-bearing advice.
-If the project can affect safety, water movement, code compliance, or the structure of a building, get qualified local guidance.
+If the project can affect safety, water movement, code compliance, stairs, railings, fire rating, or the structure of a building, get qualified local guidance.

-Use the number as a planning estimate, then check your measurements and product labels before buying.
+Use the number as a planning estimate, then check your measurements, product labels, waste allowance, and project limits before buying.